zmazouzi/Armel-D-Rating-Test/README.md

  - Edit the landing page to print a map centered on the user's location.
 Use leaflet to do it for free
  - Create a new page
  - Make the new page accessible from the landing page through a link
  - This new page prints a list of elements you get from the test-server project.
 Use the endpoint returning objects around given coordinates.
+A simple list, do not use a map to render objects.